Canada's top social sciences and humanities researchers honoured for extraordinary achievements

 - Banting Postdoctoral scholar Maïka Sondarjee, of the University of Montréal, wins the Talent Award for shining a light on the importance of including local populations in development policymaking in international organizations, on how feminist theories are marginalized in international relations and on the white saviour complex in international development;

-- André Blais, of the University of Montréal, receives the Insight Award for bringing valuable new insight on how citizens interact with their democratic institutions.
+- André Blais, of the Université de Montréal, receives the Insight Award for bringing valuable new insight on how citizens interact with their democratic institutions.
 Professor Blais is one of the world's leading experts on voting behaviour and electoral systems;

 - Carole Lévesque, of the Institut national de la recherche scientifique (INRS), will accept the Connection Award on behalf of the team behind the DIALOG Network, which is transforming research practice by bridging the gap between Indigenous knowledge keepers and academics.
 This project brings reconciliation into the very fabric of research work; and